i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Build Reply Option
 ---------------------------

-The following option may be set in the tunnel build reply options mapping field.
+The following option may be set in the tunnel build reply options mapping field of the record, when the response is ACCEPTED:

 - b := bandwidth available for this tunnel (KBps positive integer as a string)